• Skip to primary navigation

 • Wacky Chocolate Cake was a popular dessert during the Depression Era because it requires very few ingredients and it is made with total ease.
 Combine everything in a single pan with no eggs or butter required!

-• Turn up the YUM on chocolate cake by adding crunch and an irresistible Caramel Frosting!
+• Turn up the YUM on chocolate cake by adding crunch and a delicious Caramel Frosting!
 A layer of chocolate crunch is hidden inside the cake for an extra bit of yummy surprise.

 • If you can’t decide between cookies and brownies, you’ve found the perfect dessert.
 You get both with one recipe!
-These Chocolate Brownie Cookies are chewy, crispy, crinkly, chocolatey, unique and absolutely irresistible!
+These Chocolate Brownie Cookies are chewy, crispy, crinkly, chocolatey, unique and absolutely delish!

 • Hot Cocoa Cookies are like having a cup of hot chocolate, except in cookie form.
 Chocolate oozes from the centers of these marshmallow-topped treats.
 These rich cookies are perfect for holiday parties and dessert trays!

 • These Chocolate M&M’s Cookies are THE BEST!
-They are easy to make, they’re irresistible and they are FUN!
+They are easy to make, they’re so good and they are FUN!
 Throw in extra M&M’s, just ’cause.

 top view of a chocolate bundt cake with chocolate frosting and raspberries